Our approach to Care and Wellbeing is unique

 Through our Student Care and Development Network we deliver services and programmes that ensure every student is given the guidance, support, tools and environment she needs to understand her place in the world and to succeed.

 Rangi Ruru has a strong guidance network and help is available from form tutors, year level Deans, Boarding House managers, Chaplain and the Dean of International Students.
 More information about how to contact these people is given at orientation.

 The Dean of International Students, is employed solely to work with international students and maintains close links with students, families, caregivers, guardians, deans, class teachers, boarding house staff and homestay

 Our wrap-around, holistic approach to Pastoral Care allows us to call on all of the expertise within the Care & Development Network to support us with directions and solutions.
-This Network includes the Pastoral Team, Learning Centre, Global Living, Health and Student Development and Leadership Teams; through their programmes and initiatives, we are able to provide opportunities, a strong sense of connection and targeted support for our people.
+This Network includes the Pastoral Team, Learning Centre, Te Ara, Health and Student Development and Leadership Teams; through their programmes and initiatives, we are able to provide opportunities, a strong sense of connection and targeted support for our people.

 The Pastoral Team consists of Tutors and Deans who move through the school with their year level and therefore really get to know each individual; the International Dean, Boarding Staff, School Psychologists and Nurses, Chaplain, Careers & Pathways Strategist (Crimson), Wellbeing & Digital Engagement Coordinator and Health Coordinator have a much broader knowledge of the students and apply their special lens and expertise to the health and wellbeing of the students.
 A common understanding and regular communication ensure we are covering all the bases so each student knows they have at least one, or several people, who will be their champions and guides.